 Money Earning Activities.
-Safety is an important consideration during money earning activities, including Girl Scout Cookie Program sales and other council sponsored product sales.
-During Girl Scout product sales, you are responsible for the safety of Girl Scout members, money, and products.
-In addition, a wide variety of organizations, causes, and fundraisers may appeal to Girl Scouts to serve as their labor force.
-When representing Girl Scouts, members cannot raise money for other organizations, participate in money earning activities that represent partisan politics, or are not Girl Scout approved product sales and efforts.
-It is imperative that Girl Scouts do not partake in anything that can be construed as unrelated business income.
+Safety is essential during money-earning activities, including the Girl Scout Cookie Program and other council-sponsored product sales.
+During Girl Scout product programs, you are responsible for the safety of Girl Scout members, money, and products.
+In addition, various organizations causes, and fundraisers may appeal to Girl Scouts to serve as their labor force.
+When representing Girl Scouts, members cannot raise money for other organizations, participate in money-earning activities that represent partisan politics, or are not Girl Scout-approved product sales and efforts.
+Girl Scouts mustn't partake in anything construed as unrelated business income.
 This is essential to protect our organization's 501(c)(3) tax-exempt status.
 If there is a questionable circumstance, consult your Girl Scout council.

 Volunteer Essentials.
-A key resource for volunteers in Girl Scouting is Volunteer Essentials.
-While Safety Activity Checkpoints focuses on safety guidance and parameters, Volunteer Essentials addresses an array of topics such as Engaging Girls and Families, Troop Management, Product Program, Troop Finances, and the Leader's Guide to Success.
-All Girl Scout volunteers are instructed to review, understand, and practice the principles and standards in both Volunteer Essentials and Safety Activity Checkpoints.
+Volunteer Essentials is a key resource for Girl Scouting volunteers.
+While Safety Activity Checkpoints focus on safety guidance and parameters, Volunteer Essentials addresses an array of topics such as Engaging Girls and Families, Troop Management, Product Program, Troop Finances, and the Leader's Guide to Success.
+All Girl Scout volunteers are instructed to review, understand, and practice the principles and standards in Volunteer Essentials and Safety Activity Checkpoints.